NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 ,	('hotel','Hotel, motel, inn, or other lodging establishment.')
 ,	('industrial','Industrial setting, such as a manufacturing floor or power plant.')
 ,	('library','Library or other public place in which literary and artistic materials, such as books, music, periodicals, newspapers, pamphlets, prints, records, and tapes, are kept for reading, reference, or lending.')
+,	('museum','Location where objects of historical, artistic, scientific or cultural interest are stored and exhibited.')
 ,	('office','Business setting, such as an office.')
 ,	('other','A place without a registered place type representation.')
 ,	('outdoors','Outside a building, in or into the open air, such as a park or city streets.')